Why Lowering the Risk of Cataracts Is of Critical Importance

 Regular eye exams are vital to diagnose and treat cataracts.
 Updating prescriptions for eyeglasses or contact lenses will help correct your vision in the short term, but they do not eliminate cataracts or their symptoms.

 Your eye doctor will monitor the progression of your cataracts.
 If vision loss inhibits your abilities, or enjoyment of regular activities, you will most likely need cataract surgery.

 During cataract surgery, the opaque lens is removed from the affected eye (or eyes) and replaced by a clear, artificial lens.
 The procedure is performed on an outpatient basis, has a very high success rate, and leads to improved vision in more than 95% of patients.

 Don’t ignore cataracts.
 As cataracts worsen, vision worsens, making it more challenging to drive safely, read, clearly focus on a computer screen, see clearly in the distance, and live life fully.
 Untreated, cataracts can lead to legal blindness and eventually total blindness.

 Clearly seeing loved ones, enjoying your favorite activities, and regaining your high quality of life is a far more pleasant outcome.

 Luxe Vision and Optical monitors cataract patients and will advise you on how to lower your risk of developing them.
 When the time comes for surgery, we will patiently discuss your surgical options.
-We care for patients from Worthington, Dublin, Delaware, Columbus, and throughout Ohio.
+We care for patients from Powell, Lewis Center, Delaware, Columbus, and throughout Ohio.